John J. Degnan, Chairman

 Mr. Schuber has conducted Leadership Staff Ride Seminars at the Battlefields of Gettysburg, Antietam, Trenton, Princeton, Monmouth Courthouse, Brandywine and Normandy, France.
 He lectures frequently on military history, historical leadership, homeland security, ethics, communication and conflict resolution to numerous civic groups.
 He is the Seminar Director for the Bergen Leads Program sponsored by the Volunteer Center of Bergen County.
 This program trains future leaders in business, non-profit and government.
 He has written several scholarly articles and co-authored books on topics of History, Leadership and Homeland Security.
 Mr. Schuber served as a Captain in the US Army Reserve (Retired).

 Mr. Schuber is a graduate of Fordham University with a BA and received his JD at Fordham University School of Law.
-He is currently serving Of Counsel to the law firm of DeCotiis, Fitzpatrick & Cole, LLP in Teaneck, New Jersey.
+He is currently serving Of Counsel to the law firm of Albert Wunsch III of Englewood Cliffs, New Jersey.

-Committee Assignments: Governance and Ethics (Chair); Security (Chair); Finance
+Committee Assignments: Security (Chair), Governance and Ethics (Vice-Chair), Finance.

 David S. Steiner